-Basically, when you invest in a bunch of different things whether it be stocks, ETF’s, bond’s, etc, over time some of those investments will do better than others.
-In order to ensure we buy low and sell high we “rebalance" once per year to take profits on the winners, and invest more money into the stuff that didn’t perform so well.
+When you invest, whether it be stocks, ETF’s, bond’s, etc, over time some of those investments will naturally perform better than others.
+In order to ensure we buy low and sell high we “rebalance" once per year to cash-in profits on the winners, and invest more money into the stuff that didn’t perform so well.

 Let’s pretend on January 1st we buy two ETF's – ETF ABC and ETF XYZ, each costing us $10 per share.
 We put equal amounts of money into each; let’s say $500, giving us a 50/50 split.

 $10 per share divided by $500 into each ETF would give us 50 shares of each.

 The year goes by and on December 31st ETF ABC has done really well and is now worth $15 per share, but XYZ hasn’t been so hot and is only worth $9.50 per share.
 We’re now up $250 on ABC (50 shares x $5 profit per share), and down $25 on XYZ (50 shares x -$0.50 per share).

 The value of each of our investments now looks like this:

 - ABC value = $750 (50 shares x $15 per share)